BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 ### Unregistered and Registered Users
 - There are two main user types,
-- An admin(administrator) user account has been set up with username/password of testuseradmin/testpassword
+- An admin(administrator) user account has been set up with username of testuseradmin and password testpassword
-- A regular(shopper) user account has been set up with username/password of testuser/testpassword
+- A regular(shopper) user account has been set up with username of testuser and password testpassword
 - When making a payment as a regular user, a test credit card of 4242424242424242 has been set up for the card number
 - For the expiry date, cvc and postal code please input 0424 242424